StepKotl/Graphics-Library-using-PPM-and-Python-Classes-/README.md

-# Python Drawing using Classes
+# Graphics Library using PPM and Python Classes

-This project was made to input University of Waterloo diploma requirements and output a visual version of what was needed into a PPM file
+This project was created with the goal to input University of Waterloo diploma requirements and output a visual version of what was needed into a PPM file

 ---
 ## Some Example images (that I used to create my background for different devices):